qualabs/SMPTE-Copilot/README.md

 ### `query.py` - Document Querying

-The `query.py` command searches the vector database for documents similar to a given query using semantic search.
+The `query.py` command searches the vector database for documents similar to a given query using the [query pipeline](#query-pipeline).

 **Usage:**
 ```bash